g2f1/CTF-writeups/scriptCTF2025/Cryptography/EaaS/README.md

 # Final thoughts

-EAAS is a type of challenge that pushes you to think outside the box, and that’s the best part: it doesn’t only require technical knowledge to solve, but it also demand analytical and problem-solving skills.
+EaaS is a type of challenge that pushes you to think outside the box, and that’s the best part: it doesn’t only require technical knowledge to solve, but it also demand analytical and problem-solving skills.
 I believe that without the assistance of AI, this challenge wouldn’t have reached such a high number of solves (+100).

 Many thanks to all the organizers for their tremendous efforts.